mrismanaziz/Reforestation/README.md

-## What kind of award did the dentist receive?
-A little plaque.
+## A butcher accidentally backed into his meat grinder and got a little behind in his work that day.